marmayogi/TTF2PostscriptCID-Linux/README.md

 - Note that this program is 100% portable across Windows and Linux. i.e. The source files (`main.ccp` and `ttf.h`) are same and identical across platforms.
 - In order to build this utility in Linux, the two source files (`main.cpp` and `ttf.h`) were copied to  `Ubuntu` Linux platform  and `dos2unix` command was invoked to replace `CR+LF` with `LF`.
 A `makefile` has been added up that builds the binary.
 A separate `README.md` was written and added in the folder.
 All four files have been checked into GitHub.
 - Ubuntu version is 20.04.5 LTS and Ghostsciprt version is 9.5.
-- However, this utility can be build and executable on any flavor of Linux.
+- However, this utility can be built and executable on any flavor of Linux.

 #### References